WHO ARE WE?

 We collect the following personal data about you:

-• Membership Application: The personal details you provide when submitting a membership application.
-This includes your name, address, e-mail address; home or business address and phone number; gender and date of birth; country; a picture of yourself; elf-rated tennis level of skill from 1 to 10; and other information that you elect to provide to support your application.
+- Membership Application: The personal details you provide when submitting a membership application.
+This includes your name, address, e-mail address; home or business address and phone number; gender and date of birth; country; a picture of yourself; self-rated tennis or other racquet sports level of skill and other related sports experience; your lifestyle or career interests; and other information that you elect to provide to support your application.

 We use your personal data in the following ways:

-• To contact you in connection with user/customer/member surveys or club newsletters and use any information you choose to submit in response, provided that you gave us your consent to being contacted in this way at the time you provided us with the personal data.
+- To contact you in connection with user/customer/member surveys or club newsletters and use any information you choose to submit in response, provided that you gave us your consent to being contacted in this way and to our use of such information at the time you provided us with the personal data.

 – where we are asked to deal with any enquiries or complaints you make.